-Questions on the DDRR are designed to gather information about an individual's community participation skills, living situation, caregiver needs, and desired services.
+When a person is interested in being added to the IDD waitlist they are asked to answer questions regarding an individual's community participation skills, living situation, caregiver needs, and desired services.
 These questions were designed by the Registry (Wait List) Ad Hoc Committee (a community stakeholder group), and SDS remains committed to including community input before the questions are changed or updated.
 Answers to questions on the DDRR also provide projected timeframes for the need of a particular service.
 The DDRR attempts to measure the immediate needs and circumstances of everyone on the Registry and weigh those needs against the needs of all applicants.